antasprojects/final-project-backend/README.md

 ## Analysis

-## How many locations a user has saved
+## How many locations a user has saved CHECK WITH DB AS WELL AND MAKE AUTENTICATED

 GET
 localhost:3000/analysis/user-visits

 Request Body: None

-## How many recommendation are made by the user
+## How many recommendation are made by the user CHECK WITH DB AS WELL AND MAKE AUTENTICATED

 GET
 localhost:3000/analysis/user-recommendations